 Clinical Trials

 The treatment of acute and chronic illnesses improves every year because of advancing science and medical research.
-Patients who volunteer for a study help researchers gain new insights into a disease or evaluate the success of a new treatment.
-Participants also may have access to treatments that are not yet widely available.
+Patients who volunteer for a clinical study help researchers gain new insights into a disease or evaluate the success of an investigational treatment.

 Patient and a visitor